 The first step in declining balance method is to calculate a straight line depreciation rate, that is calculated using the following formula:

 Straight-line depreciation rate = 1/Useful life of the asset

 After calculating straight line rate, the accelerated depreciation rate is calculated to be used in the declining balance method.
 It is calculated using the following formula:

 Accelerated depreciation rate = straight-line depreciation rate × Specific percentage

 Finally, the depreciation expense is calculated using the following formula:

 Depreciation expense = Remaining book value × Accelerated depreciation rate

-Required: Prepare a depreciation schedule using double declining balance method.
+Required: Prepare a depreciation schedule for five years using double declining balance method of depreciation.

 Step 1 – Straight-line depreciation rate: